katie-devs/Biodiversity_offset_effectiveness/README.md

 # Scripts

-1) Choosing_matching_spec.
-This details the alternative matching specifications trialled before selecting the main specification.
+1) Choosing_matching_spec - details the alternative matching specifications trialled before selecting the main specification.
-2) Offset_Effectiveness_Final2 is the code for the matching and outcome regressions using the main matching specification.
+2) Offset_Effectiveness_Final2 - code for the matching and outcome regressions using the main matching specification.
 This produces the main results presented in the paper.
-3) ...
+3) Figures - code used to produce the figures presented in the paper
+4) Offset_effectiveness_slim_loop_func3
+5) FE_loop
+6) Robustness_functions_v3